Moses-Maina-ctrl/yolo-ansible/README.md

-# USING ANSIBLE AND TO RUN A SIMPLE REACT APP (YOLO)
+# USING ANSIBLE AND DOCKER TO RUN A SIMPLE REACT APP

 This project aims to make spinning up a simple react app quickly and easily either on a local virtual machine or on the cloud(Amazon EC2) using ansible and Docker.